Primary Home Versus Second Home Purchase Mortgage Guidelines

 Both Properties Will Be Calculated Towards Debt To Income Qualification

 Home Buyers qualifying for owner-occupied financing for the second property purchase, they need to realize that both properties will be used to qualify debt to income ratios.
 Both monthly principal, interest, property taxes, insurance payments, mortgage insurance premium payments, and other monthly housing expenses such as HOA will be used in calculating debt to income ratios.
 Debt to income ratio caps for FHA insured mortgage loans are capped at 56.9% back end and 46.9% front end.
 Conventional loans, debt to income ratios are normally capped at 45% DTI but can go as high as 50% DTI.

 High Debt To Income Ratio Issues On Second Property Purchase Used As A Primary Home

-- If the homeowner does not have a 75% loan to value on exiting the first owner-occupied home, they can pay down the mortgage balance so it meets the 75% loan to value requirement after an appraisal.
+If the homeowner does not have a 75% loan to value on exiting the first owner-occupied home, they can pay down the mortgage balance so it meets the 75% loan to value requirement after an appraisal.
 With 25% equity, they can use 75% of the potential market rental income towards debt to income calculation.
 In the above case scenario where homeowners are converting exiting the original property to an investment home, the distance rule to employment is exempt.

 Home Buyers who need to qualify for a mortgage with a direct lender with no mortgage overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
-Or email us at email@example.com.
-We are available 7 days a week, evenings, weekends, and holidays.
-Gustan Cho Associates are also experts on non-qm loans and bank statement mortgage loans for self employed borrowers.
+Or email us at [email protected] The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.
+Gustan Cho Associates are also experts on non-QM loans and bank statement mortgage loans for self employed borrowers.